sasha-kantoriz/openprocurement.auctions.insider/docs/source/standard/item.rst

     |ocdsDescription|
     The primary classification for the item.
-See the `itemClassificationScheme` to identify preferred classification lists,
+See the `itemClassificationScheme` to identify preferred classification lists.
-    including CAV and GSIN.

-    It is required for `classification.scheme` to be `CAV`.
-The `classification.id` should be valid CAV code.
+    It is required for `classification.scheme` to be `CPV`.
+The `classification.id` should be valid CPV code.

 :additionalClassifications:
     List of :ref:`Classification` objects